Suspension (punishment): School discipline

+In-school suspension (ISS), also called by other names, is a form of suspension that, in contrast to out-of-school suspension (OSS), keeps students out of class but places them in an alternate location away from other students within a school environment.
+In-school suspension is typically administered when lesser punishments, such as lunch detention, are not viable but larger punishments like out-of-school suspension or expulsion are also not viable.

+Public office

+In the Philippines, an elected public official may be temporarily suspended from holding office to allow for an investigation to take place and prevent them to use their power to influence the course of the investigation.

 Sport

 Suspension is a punishment in sport where players are banned from playing a certain number of future games.
 These suspensions may be issued for severe infractions of the rules of play (such as personal fouls), excessive technical, or flagrant fouls for the duration of a season, fights during the course of the game in which the player was a part of the wrongdoing, or misconduct off the field (such as illegal or banned substance use).

-Generally, an athlete who is suspended must forfeit his pay during the course of the suspension, and depending on the team's or league's rules, may not be permitted to don his uniform or be present with the team during the course of play, which often includes attending games in the stands as a typical spectator would.